Chetan51423/JAVA_Questions/Readme.md

-👉 Que:1 What are java APPlets?
+👉 Que:1 What are java APPlets? <br>
 -> they are small specialize application in java to be embedded witin web browsers -> They were a key components in early web development and were created using java Applets API -> Howeveer in modern web development we do not use java Applets